Family Tendency: What It Is & How It Differs From Family Traits

 Image: IStock

-The academic achievements of a child are greatly influenced by their family (7).
+The influence of parents on children regarding academic achievements is immense (7).
 Educated parents tend to choose better schooling for their children, helping them make better decisions.
 Also, if a family is good at Mathematics, it is likely for a child to be good too.
 Similarly, if a family is into singing, the chances of children being into music are bright.
 However, there are exceptions to every case.

 Even research indicates that children with a strong family background are more active in school and have fewer chances of suspension.
 For example, according to the U.S. Census Bureau, children coming from families having married parents showed better 33.7% involvement in school activities than the 25.7% recorded for children living with a single parent.
 Similarly, children with married parents were less likely to be suspended than those living with guardians or a single parent.